realm/SwiftLint/Rules.md

 --- | --- | --- | --- | --- | ---
 `unused_capture_list` | Enabled | No | lint | No | 3.0.0

-Unused reference in capture list should be removed.
+Unused reference in a capture list should be removed.

 ### Examples